Is Your Vehicle Policy Showing Its Age?

-A written vehicle policy is essential for any company that owns a fleet of vehicles that has drivers on the road, including those that are driving their own personal vehicles on company business.
-It lets employees see, in writing, what is expected of them.
+A written vehicle policy is essential for any company that owns a fleet of vehicles that employees will be driving.
+It lets drivers see, in writing, what is expected of them.
 The policy should lay out the rules and regulations, in detail, required in order to drive for your company.
-Outline the principal policies, rules and regulations in a clear, concise detailed manner.
-If everything is clear cut, there will be no questions or confusion as to what is expected of your drivers and will help limit your liability.
+Outline the chief principal policies, rules and regulations in a clear, concise detailed manner.
+If everything is clear cut, there will be no questions or confusion as to what is expected of your drivers.

 Do You Drivers Read and Understand the Policy?